Ibexian/EastMeetsKitchen/_posts/2016-10-11-vegan-banana-muffins.md

 ### Directions

 1. Preheat oven to 350 degrees Fahrenheit.
-2. Blend bananas, dates, olive oil, almond milk and vanilla until smooth.
+2. In a food processor, blend bananas, dates, olive oil, almond milk and vanilla until smooth.
 3. Add in the garbanzo flour, gluten-free flour, salt, baking soda and ground flax seeds.
 Blend until smooth.
 Let batter rest for about 5 minutes.
 4. Fold in toppings.
 5. Pour batter into greased muffin tins.